dxc-technology/online-devops-dojo/ISSUE_TEMPLATE.md

   Please add an X to check boxes which apply below (and remove spaces between brackets) -->

-- [ ] I have a question about the Yellow Belt DevOps Dojo repository or materials
+- [ ] I have a question about the Online DevOps Dojo repository or materials
-- [ ] I want to make an enhancement request for the Yellow Belt DevOps Dojo repository or materials
+- [ ] I want to make an enhancement request for the Online DevOps Dojo repository or materials
-- [ ] I wish to report an issue with the Yellow Belt DevOps Dojo repository, documentation or materials
+- [ ] I wish to report an issue with the Online DevOps Dojo repository, documentation or materials

 ---